These pretty Italian villages want to pay you $33,000 to move in - KVIA

 The region of Calabria plans to offer up to €28,000 ($33,000) over a maximum of three years to people willing to relocate to sleepy villages with barely 2,000 inhabitants in the hope of reversing years of population decline.

 This isn’t money for nothing, however.
-In order to get the funds, new residents must also commit to kickstarting a small business, either from scratch or by taking up preexisting offers of specific professionals wanted by the towns.
+To get the funds, new residents must also commit to kickstarting a small business, either from scratch or by taking up preexisting offers of specific professionals wanted by the towns.

 Applicants must take up residency and — sorry boomers — be a maximum of 40 years old.
 They must be ready to relocate to Calabria within 90 days from their successful application.